 Two-way communication software such as conference calling and video conferencing opens up new pathways for thoughts, interactions and ideas to interplay with each other to create meaningful connections and work.

 Collaboration gives way to problem-solving, provides a container for innovation to incubate, shows a more holistic view of the bigger picture, spikes skill-sharing, and aligns remote teams.
+In a virtual environment, knowing your connection details, such as 'what is my IP,' can help ensure that your team members can easily connect and collaborate without technical barriers.
+Understanding these things will help keep your collaborations running quickly and reliably.

 At the end of the day, a key indicator of solid collaboration is that the end goal shared by everyone is their commitment to getting any project or task off the ground.
 The quality of work, the passion behind the project, the process of making an abstract idea concrete – these should be the motivating factors that lead to success.